 Many of the known brachinites have disparate cosmic-ray exposure ages which indicates they represent numerous separate ejection events.
 As shown in a study by Patzer et al. (2003), the CRE ages of EET 99402/407, Hughes 026, and Eagles Nest form a cluster at ~48 m.y., and those of Reid 013 and ALH 84025 coincide at ~10 m.y.
 In a separate study by Ma et al. (2003), the cosmogenic nuclide calculations establish a range of CRE ages from 4 m.y. for Brachina to ~25.5 m.y. for Eagles Nest.
 From their noble gas analyses of 15 brachinite and brachinite-like meteorites, together with the literature values for seven others, Beard et al. (2018) identified three potential CRE age clusters.
 The oldest cluster reflects a possible ejection event that occurred ~49.9 (±4.1) m.y. ago comprising the six brachinites Eagles Nest, EET 99402, Hughes 026, NWA 4969, NWA 7605, and NWA 10637.
 Importantly, two of these CRE age clusters include both brachinite and brachinite-like meteorites, which attests to a common parent body for all of these meteorites (see diagram below).

 Diagram credit: Beard et al., 81st MetSoc, #6170 (2018)

-Information concerning the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a a possible representative of the brachinite parent body feldspathic crust, can be found on the NWA 3151, Reid 013, and Eagles Nest pages.
+Information pertaining to the origin and petrogenesis of the brachinites and the meteorite GRA 06128/9, considered to be a possible representative of the feldspathic crust of the brachinite parent body, can be found on the NWA 3151 and Reid 013 pages.
 The specimen of NWA 4969 shown above is a 0.93 g partial slice.
 The photo below shows the partial stone as found.